How Far Can I See With My Cameras?

 |@ 12mm (23° FOV)||100ft||150ft||300ft|

 If you don’t see your camera on this list, you can calculate the maximum effective distance using an online camera calculator/planner.
 Several are available online and can be found with a web search.
-You will need to know the resolution, sensor size, and lens focal length of your camera, which can be found on our support downloads page.
+You will need to know the resolution and horizontal field-of-view (FOV) your camera, which can be found on our support downloads page.

 How do I maximize the PPF resolution of my cameras?